wirecloud-fiware/ngsi-source-operator/src/doc/userguide.md

 source of data.
 This is accomplished by creating a subscription to obtain real time notifications about changes on the entities of interest.

-**NOTE:** This operator creates subscriptions using the *flat* option of the WireCloud's NGSI API making impossible to use this operator with entities that doesn't meet the following assumptions:

-- given an entity id there is only one value for the entity's type parameter
-- entities doesn't have attributes called id or type
-- entities have only an attribute with a given name
-- attribute types don't matter or are already known
-- attribute metadata don't matter or is already known

 Settings
 --------